manukumsr54/Python-College/README.md

-# 🐍 Python College Lectures
+# 🐍 Python College Lectures-

 A structured collection of Python programs, notes, and practice exercises created while learning Python in college.